-The contractor must comply with the Master Solicitation regarding Advance Shipping Notices (ASNs) and unloading appointments.

-- 1. In-Plant Deliveries.
-When an in-plant delivery is made, the contractor must notify the appropriate resident Grader and furnish applicable information. - a.
-Definition of a sublot.
-A lot (see definition, Section II.A.7.) may be separated into sublots.
+- 950 Delivery Notification - The contractor must comply with the Master Solicitation regarding Advance Shipping Notices (ASNs) and unloading appointments. - In-Plant Deliveries When an in-plant delivery is made, the contractor must notify the appropriate resident Grader and furnish applicable information. - 953 Sublot Definition A lot may be separated into sublots.
 If this option is used, the commodity must be sublotted on the basis of consecutively produced shipping containers or pallets.
-The sublots must be consecutively identified at the time of packing.

-- b.
-Bulk pack.
-In-plant delivery of up to three sublots per purchase unit of bulk pack is permitted when the contractor slaughters and further processes (in accordance with a contract between contractor and final recipient of the final product(s)) the turkey in the same processing plant.
-Test weighing of sublots will be done in accordance with procedures established by LPS Program. - c.
-Roasts.
-Roasts may be delivered in the same plant where the roasts were produced in unfrozen form without casings or bags or without being packaged in containers (see Section II.E.15.).
-Such deliveries will be discounted, against the contractor's account, by 3.5 cents per pound. - 2.
-Delivery In Storage.
-Delivery may be made in store provided the destination in the Sales Order/Item number and the place the contractor has the commodity in storage are the same.
-Inspection and certification by a Grader are also required for transfers in store.
+The sublots must be consecutively identified at the time of packing. - 953.1 Bulk Pack In-plant delivery of up to three sublots per purchase unit of bulk pack is permitted when the contractor slaughters and further processes (in accordance with a contract between contractor and final recipient of the final product(s)) the turkey in the same processing plant.
+Test weighing of sublots will be done in accordance with procedures established by LPS Program. - 953.2 Roasts Roasts may be delivered in the same plant where the roasts were produced in unfrozen form without casings or bags or without being packaged in containers.
+Such deliveries will be discounted, against the contractor's account, by 3.5 cents per pound. - Delivery In Storage Delivery may be made in store provided the destination in the Sales Order/Item number and the place the contractor has the commodity in storage are the same.
+Inspection and certification by a Grader are also required for transfers in store. - 960 Split Deliveries - The contractor is responsible to deliver the quantity stated on the Sales Order/Item number to each destination.
+Contractors must provide to the Grader, at time of shipment, the number of boxes and pounds for each destination. - Onsumer Pack and Roasts At the option of the contractor, a purchase unit for multiple destinations (split deliveries) may be delivered on separate trucks provided each truck ships the total quantity stated on the Sales Order/Item number.
+Any additional costs will accrue to the contractor's account. - 963 Bulk Pack The contractor may deliver product in two or more trucks upon the approval of the recipient and upon the Grader being available to perform the necessary checkloading and final acceptance duties.